Path toward impeachment takes shape with primary focus on Ukraine revelations

 Breaking News Emails

-WASHINGTON — The path forward for a formal impeachment process against President Donald Trump is taking shape among House Democrats, with multiple aides and lawmakers describing the whistleblower complaint alleging that Trump attempted to pressure Ukrianian President Volodymyr Zelensky to investigate a political rival as both a primary focus and a tipping point.
+WASHINGTON — The path forward for a formal impeachment process against President Donald Trump is taking shape among House Democrats, with aides and lawmakers describing the whistleblower complaint alleging that Trump tried to pressure Ukrianian President Volodymyr Zelenskiy to investigate a political rival as both a primary focus and a tipping point.

-“The inquiry and the consensus in our caucus is that our (focus) is on this allegation now,” House Speaker Nancy Pelosi said on Thursday.
+“The consensus in our caucus is that focus now is on this allegation,” House Speaker Nancy Pelosi said Thursday.
 “All of the other work that relates to abuse of power, ignoring subpoenas of government, of Congress, abuse — contempt of Congress by him — those things will be considered later.”

 For months, the House Judiciary Committee has been the backdrop for an investigation into the president and his encouragement of foreign assistance from Russia in the 2016 race.
-Now the epicenter will shift to the Intelligence Committee, where Pelosi’s close ally, chairman Adam Schiff of California, will be center stage conducting hearings.
+Now the epicenter will shift to the Intelligence Committee, where Pelosi’s close ally, Rep. Adam Schiff, D-Calif., chairman of the committee, will be center stage conducting hearings.

 Pelosi on impeachment inquiry: Trump is 'now in my wheelhouse'Sept.
 26, 201902:32

-“We’ll be working through the recess,” committee chairman Adam Schiff told reporters Thursday.
+“We’ll be working through the recess,” Schiff told reporters Thursday.
 “I think the complaint gives us a pretty good roadmap of allegations that we need to investigate.”
 The committee will also continue to pursue hearing from the whistleblower directly.

-“We do anticipate bringing in witnesses next week,” Schiff said but he wouldn’t elaborate on details.
+“We do anticipate bringing in witnesses next week,” Schiff said, but wouldn’t elaborate on details.

-Moving the focus to the Intelligence Committee and Trump’s dealings with Ukraine will help Democrats streamline their messaging about impeachment as the speaker views the president’s misconduct in this particular instance to be simple and straightforward, according to aides.
+Moving the focus to the Intelligence Committee and Trump’s dealings with Ukraine will help Democrats streamline their messaging about impeachment as Pelosi views the president’s misconduct in this particular instance as simple and straightforward, according to aides.

 Acting DNI Maguire: 'I believe this matter is unprecedented'Sept.
 26, 201901:58